 Roanoke, V.A., piled up 19 inches.
 There, it was the highest two-day snow total since 1912.
 More than one inch of ice coated northern South Carolina.
 Ice amounts reached three-quarters of an inch from eastern North Carolina to central Alabama.

 During this storm, at least 9 people died across the Atlanta area.
 The storm’s conditions also canceled 70 percent of flights in Baltimore, Washington, D.C., and Charlotte.
 The storm also left more than 200,000 people without power in South Carolina where President Obama declared a disaster following the storm.

 This February could see some more historical snowfalls.
 As you can see, these storms were extremely disruptive and dangerous in the areas they impacted.
 Therefore, it’s very important for governments and businesses to prepare.

 There are plenty of ways to prepare for a big winter storm.
 One way is with a weather visualization and alerting software.
 Our latest solution, Sferic Maps, empowers decision-makers with real-time, hyperlocal weather data and winter weather warnings from the National Weather Service.
 That way, businesses can make the best weather-related decisions possible.
 You can give Sferic Maps a test drive for free today.

-You can also read about how real-time weather data helps businesses plan for winter weather through our work with the Montgomery County Department of Transportation.
 Stay safe and warm this February and be on the look out for the next big winter storm!